Skip to Topics in this Article

 List and repair broken links with PageCorrect.

-3. Click PageCorrect (shield with a checkmark icon).
+5. Click PageCorrect (shield with a checkmark icon) on the window toolbar.
 The PageCorrect dashboard opens.

 Image showing the location of the PageCorrect button on the top menu bar.